tmaklin/cpprate/README.md

 cmake -DCMAKE_BUILD_EXECUTABLE=1 ..
 make -j
 ```

+## API
+This is a header-only library so simply include "CppRateRes.hpp" or
+"CppRateRes_mpi.hpp" header in your project.

 # Usage
 Input files can optionally be compressed with gzip/bzip2/xz.
 The format is detected automatically.